thephez/docs-platform/docs/tutorials/contracts-and-documents/register-a-data-contract.md

 ::::

 > 📘
 >
 > Please refer to the [data contract reference page](../../reference/data-contracts.md) for more comprehensive details related to contracts and documents.

 ### Registering the data contract

-The following examples demonstrate the details of creating contracts using the features [described above](#defining-contract-documents):
+The following examples demonstrate the details of creating contracts using the features [described above](#defining-contract-documents).
+Also, note that the sixth tab shows a data contract with contract history enabled to store each contract revision so it can be retrieved as needed for future reference:

 ::::{tab-set-code}